Get us in your inbox

 Advertising

-June is also the start of summer in London, which means the capital’s beer gardens are at their prime, the city parks are at their prettiest, the open-air theatre season gets into full swing and eating alfresco is on the cards at some of London’s best restaurants.
+Plus, the capital truly comes into its own this month: beer gardens are at their prime, the city parks are at their prettiest, the open-air theatre season gets going and eating alfresco is on the cards at some of London’s best restaurants.
 Plus, expect to see long queues in south west London as tennis fans line up to bag a place at the epic Wimbledon championships

 RECOMMENDED: Plan a great summer with our guide to London’s best music fests